simbayippy/perp-dex-tools/funding_rate_service/docs/API_ENDPOINTS.md

 ```

 ### `GET /opportunities/symbol/{symbol}`
-Get opportunities for a specific symbol.
+Get opportunities for a specific symbol. **Note:** This endpoint is functional, but consider using the base `/opportunities` endpoint with `?symbol=<symbol>` filter instead for consistency.
 - `?min_profit=0` - Minimum net profit percent
 - `?limit=10` - Number of results (default: 10, max: 100)